frechett/IstiPdl/README.md

 java -cp istipdl.jar com.isti.pdl.eidsutil.EIDSWriterClient --notificationDir=notifications
 ```
 ### EIDSReader
+The EIDSReader reads in PDL notification files and logs a mssage with the file name.
+After the PDL notification files are procesed they are either deleted if the processed directory ("processedDir") is not specified or moved to the processed directory.

 The EIDSReader test program is run with the following command:
 ```
 java -cp istipdl.jar com.isti.pdl.eidsutil.EIDSReader --notificationDir=notifications